Halloween safety: Tips for families

 - Make sure your child is in a group of at least 3 people.

 - Give them a flashlight.
 A cell phone is also a good idea if you have one.

-- Draw a map outlining the route they should follow.
-Ask them to call you if they plan to go on a street that isn't on the route.
+- Discuss in advance the route they should follow.
+Ask them to call you if they plan to go on a street that isn’t on the route.

 - Set a curfew (and make sure they have a watch with them).